 Senior staff, legal counsel and consultants provide guidance, oversight and peer training.
-The College provides formal orientation and on-going training for members of the Registration Committee in evaluation practices, decision writing, and relevant legislation.
+The CRTO provides formal orientation and on-going training for members of the Registration Committee in evaluation practices, decision writing, and relevant legislation.
+Each year, Registration Committee members are provided with annual orientation and training session which includes registration process overview and relevant legislation and fair decision making.